gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

 indicates, from left to right:

-- the residue ID, with all 5 atoms from the same :math:`\text{SO}_4^{2-}` ion sharing the same residue ID,
+- the residue ID, with all 5 atoms from the same :math:`\text{SO}_4^{2-}` ion sharing the same residue ID;
-- the residue name (SO4),
+- the residue name (SO4);
-- the atom name (O1, O2, O3, O4, or S1),
+- the atom name (O1, O2, O3, O4, or S1);
-- the atom ID (1 to 30),
+- the atom ID (1 to 30);
 - the atom position: :math:`x`, :math:`y`, and :math:`z` coordinates in
   nanometers.

-The format of a **.gro** file is fixed, and each column is in a fixed position.
+.. admonition:: Note
+    :class: non-title-info

+    The format of a **.gro** file is fixed and very rigid: each column has a specific position and width.
+Fields such as residue ID, residue name, atom name, atom number, and coordinates must follow the exact formatting rules defined by GROMACS.
+Any deviation in spacing or alignment may cause parsing errors or incorrect behavior when the file is read by GROMACS.

 The generated **conf.gro** file can be visualized using VMD by typing in the
 terminal: